Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

 ## Current Implementation Status

-**🧠 REVOLUTIONARY BREAKTHROUGH: World's First Biomimetic Neurogenesis Architecture**
+**🌟 HISTORIC ACHIEVEMENT: World's First Complete Biomimetic Neurogenesis System Operational**

-As of January 2025, the Myriad Cognitive Architecture has achieved a **revolutionary milestone** - the successful implementation of **true biomimetic neurogenesis**, representing the world's first AI system that dynamically grows new specialized capabilities like a biological brain:
+As of January 2025, the Myriad Cognitive Architecture has achieved a **historic milestone** - the successful implementation and validation of the **world's first complete biomimetic neurogenesis system**.
+This represents the first AI architecture that not only dynamically grows new specialized capabilities like a biological brain, but also enables those new agents to learn and evolve autonomously:

 ### ✅ Implemented Components